joefitzgerald/packer-windows/README.md

 ### OpenSSH / WinRM

 Currently, [Packer](http://packer.io) has a single communitator that uses SSH.
 This means we need an SSH server installed on Windows - which is not optimal as we could use WinRM to communicate with the Windows VM.
-In the short term, many Packer features works well with SSH; in the medium term, work is underway on a WinRM communicator for Packer.
+In the short term, many Packer features work well with SSH; in the medium term, work is underway on a WinRM communicator for Packer.

 If you have serious objections to OpenSSH being installed, you can always add another stage to your build pipeline: